Indonesia starts emergency use of COVID-19 vaccine

 JAKARTA, Indonesia (AP) — Indonesian President Joko Widodo on Wednesday received the first shot of a Chinese-made COVID-19 vaccine after Indonesia approved it for emergency use and began efforts to vaccine millions of people in the world’s fourth most populated country.

-Widodo had his blood pressure taken before getting the vaccine, and the next recipient was the chairman of the Indonesian Medical Association.
+After Widodo, top military, police and medical officials were vaccinated, as well as the secretary of the Indonesian Ulema Council, the clerical body that last week had ruled the vaccine was halal and could be taken by Muslims.

 “This vaccine is the instrument we can use to protect us.
-But more importantly, the vaccine is the instrument to protect our family, our neighbor, Indonesian people and the human civilization,” Indonesian Health Minister Budi Gunadi Sadikin said on Wednesday.
+But more importantly, the vaccine is the instrument to protect our family, our neighbor, Indonesian people and the human civilization,” Health Minister Budi Gunadi Sadikin said on Wednesday.

 “This vaccine is given to achieve herd immunity.
 All 70% of the world’s people must be vaccinated for that to be achieved.
 The participation of all Indonesians will greatly determine the success of this program,” he said.